 Introduction

 The understanding of genetic architecture of production and reproduction traits is fundamental to designing effective breeding strategies.
 In quantitative genetics, phenotypic variation is partitioned into additive genetic effects, which represent the average, heritable contribution of alleles, and non-additive effects, including dominance and epistatic interactions, which underlie heterosis (Falconer and Mackay, 1996; Dickerson, 1969; Makouanzi Ekomono and Vigneron 2022).
 Additive effects determine the response to selection within breeds, whereas dominance and epistasis account for deviations from mid-parent performance in crossbred populations.
-Consequently, balancing additive (selection) and non-additive (crossbreeding effects is central to the design of any crossbreeding programme.
+Consequently, balancing additive (selection) and non-additive (crossbreeding effects is central to the design of any crossbreeding program.

 Crossbreeding is widely used as a strategic approach to improve cattle productivity in tropical environments by combining the adaptability of indigenous breeds with the superior performance of exotic breeds.
-N'Dama cattle are well adapted to tropical conditions, exhibiting resistance to heat stress and endemic diseases, whereas Brown Swiss (German Brown) cattle are characterized by superior growth and milk production but reduced tolerance to tropical stressors (Odubote and Ikhatua, 2001; Marchioretto at al. 2023).
+N'Dama cattle are well adapted to tropical conditions, exhibiting resistance to heat stress and endemic diseases, whereas Brown Swiss (German Brown) cattle are characterized by superior growth and milk production but reduced tolerance to tropical stressors (Odubote & Ikhatua, 2001; Marchioretto et al., 2023).

-In such breeding efforts therefore, the genetic response to crossbreeding can be partitioned into additive, dominance (heterosis), and recombination effects, providing insight into the underlying genetic mechanisms and enabling rational crossbreeding design (Dickerson, 1969; Cunningham and Syrstad, 1987).
+In such breeding efforts, therefore, the genetic response to crossbreeding can be partitioned into additive, dominance (heterosis), and recombination effects, providing insight into the underlying genetic mechanisms and enabling rational crossbreeding design (Dickerson, 1969; Cunningham & Syrstad, 1987).
 This framework facilitates the development of crossbred populations that optimally balance additive merit and heterotic advantage.
 Mortality and reproductive traits are often more strongly influenced by additive genetic effects, whereas growth and milk production traits typically exhibit substantial heterosis (Georges et al., 1995; Elsheikh et al., 2008; Ayalew et al., 2026).

 Despite these advances, relatively few studies have simultaneously evaluated multiple traits across purebred, F1, F2, and advanced backcross generations under West African tropical conditions.
 Furthermore, integrating these traits into a single Crossbreeding Efficiency Index (CEI) provides a comprehensive measure of crossbreeding benefit by accounting for productivity, survival, and reproductive efficiency (Dickerson, 1973).
-Therefore, this study aims to estimate additive, dominance, and recombination effects for nine key survival, reproductive, and productive traits, and to develop a CEI to guide optimal breed composition for sustainable dairy production in Nigeria, with particular emphasis on the German Brown x N’Dama crossbreeding program.
+Therefore, this study aims to estimate additive, dominance, and recombination effects for nine key survival, reproductive, and productive traits, and to develop a CEI to guide optimal breed composition for sustainable dairy production in Nigeria, with particular emphasis on the German Brown x N'Dama crossbreeding program.